ubikwitous/WaterCooler/README.md

 WaterCoolerSchedule_20200519201617 - The PowerAutomate template for the email

 ## SharePoint List
 You will also need to create a SharePoint list and connect it to the PowerApp.
+I recommend naming the list 'Water Cooler'.
+When you select the Data Source, it will make it pick up the new list without modification.
 Create the following columns in the SharePoint list:

 1. Interests